ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ![GraphQL example](img/graphql-query.png)

-Note: jf
+Note:

-- This is a typical GraqhQL query.
-- It consists in retrieving data from a given user.
+This is a typical GraqhQL query.
+It consists in retrieving data from a given user.
-- The client provides ther userid and the data it wants to get back: the user name, the list of posts and the 3 last followers.
+The client provides the userid and the data it wants to get back: the user name, the list of posts and the 3 last followers.
+In the answer, we can see the exact needed data.
+A key challenge on the server side is the efficiency of the Data Loading mechanism in place.
+A naive approach can lead to poor performance and scalability.
+Batching requests and caching results are recommended as with the FaceBook  DataLoader.

 ---